top of page

 Visit the Fint Oasis

-Just 10 kilometres south of Ouarzazate is this lush oasis, which springs from its desert surroundings like a mirage.
-Four traditional villages encircle the Fint Oasis, which has provided the setting for numerous Hollywood blockbusters like “Lawrence of Arabia” and “The Mummy”.
+Just 10 kilometres south of Ouarzazate is the Fint Oasis, which springs from its desert surroundings like a mirage.
+Four traditional villages encircle the oasis, which has provided the setting for numerous Hollywood blockbusters like “Lawrence of Arabia” and “The Mummy”.

 You can explore this desert jewel yourself by 4x4, on a guided hike or on a quad bike adventure from Ouarzazate.
-With the help of a local guide, you'll gain precious insight into the natural and cultural heritage of the area, as well as have the opportunity to interact with the friendly locals.
+With the help of a local guide, you'll gain unique insights into the natural and cultural heritage of the area, as well as have the opportunity to interact with the friendly locals.

 Explore the ancient ksar of Ait Benhaddou